-Application to Vermont Law School's Juris Doctor (JD), Master of Environmental Law and Policy (MELP), or Master of Energy Regulation and Law (MERL) programs is open to any person who has earned a bachelor's degree from a regionally accredited institution and who meets other entrance requirements.
+Application to Vermont Law School's Juris Doctor (JD), Master of Environmental Law and Policy (MELP), Master of Energy Regulation and Law (MERL), Master of Food and Agriculture Law and Policy (MFALP), Master of Arts in Restorative Justice (MARJ), or Professional Certificate in Restorative Justice programs is open to any person who has earned a bachelor's degree from a regionally accredited institution and who meets other entrance requirements.
 Application to the Masters of Law (LLM) programs must have earned a Juris Doctor (JD) or an equivalent international degree.

-Factors that are considered in admission are: grade point average from undergraduate and any graduate schools; standardized test scores (LSAT is required for the JD program); work history after completion of an undergraduate degree; essay and personal statement; letters of recommendation; and resume.
+Factors that are considered in admission are: grade point average from undergraduate and any graduate schools; standardized test scores (LSAT is required for the JD program); work history after completion of an undergraduate degree; essay and personal statement; letters of recommendation: and resume.